 Antisemitism and related antisemitically motivated attacks are on the rise – in Germany and also across Europe.
 The Covid-19 pandemic has fueled this development.
-New conspiracy narratives are circulating; minorities are being attacked on the internet and on demonstrations.
+New conspiracy narratives add to centuries-old myths; Jews and persons marked as Jewish are being attacked on the internet and on demonstrations.
 They are even accused of being responsible for the outbreak of the pandemic.

 Antisemitism or hostility toward Jews poses great challenges for our society.
-A look at the statistics shows how serious the problem is: In 2020, German authorities recorded 2,351 antisemitic crimes.
-Even compared to the previous year, this corresponds to an increase of 16% and the number of unreported cases is estimated to be approximately three times as high.
+A look at the statistics shows how serious the problem is: In 2020, German authorities recorded 3.021 antisemitic crimes.
+Even compared to the previous year, this corresponds to an increase of roughly 29% and the number of unreported cases is estimated to be approximately three times as high.

 Antisemitism is defined by the International Holocaust Remembrance Alliance (IHRA), whose classification the EVZ Foundation and the German government follows, as "a certain perception of Jews, which may be expressed as hatred towards Jews.
 Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, as well as toward Jewish community institutions and religious facilities (...)."

 Although the term antisemitism was not coined until the 19th century, the phenomenon of anti-Judaism actually dates back to antiquity.
 Anti-Jewish laws and measures, expulsions and acts of violence such as pogroms – attacks on Jewish people and on Jewish institutions – characterized some parts of the Middle Ages and the early modern era.
 With the emergence of antisemitic parties and the rise of nationalism, antisemitism acquired a political component in the 19th century.